-Understanding knots
+Understanding lumps

-Breast lumps can vary in size, shape and consistency.
-They can occur due to hormonal changes, injuries, infections or the growth of abnormal cells.
-Most lumps are benign and non-cancerous, but it's important to have them evaluated to be sure.
+Breast lumps can vary in size, shape, and consistency.
+They can occur due to hormonal changes, injuries, infections, or the growth of abnormal cells.
+Most lumps are benign and not cancer-related, but it is important to have them evaluated to be sure.

 Survey techniques